phonexicum/DHP-PE-RA-FDM/README.md

 - Lomonosov
 - Blue Gene/P (g++ -std=gnu++98)

+Example:

+- example, realized in main benchmark is 2-nd variant in task description in `algorithm.pdf` on page 6
+- for mentioned example etalon graph and computed graph were generated

 ## Repository structure

 - `Makefile` - contains a lot of instructions for mounting, uploading, compiling, etc. under supercomputers and local machine